 Most visitors to La Linea spend their time crossing into Gibraltar and back.
 That is a mistake.
 Some of the best spots in southern Spain sit within an hour of your hotel, and you do not need a car to reach most of them.

-This guide covers the best day trips from La Linea de la Concepcion, with real distances, costs, and travel times so you can plan without guesswork.
+This guide covers the best day trips from La Linea de la Concepcion, with real distances and travel times so you can plan without guesswork.

 What Are the Best Day Trips from La Linea?